JaydonMoodyTech/leetcode-tracker/notes/top_k_frequent_elements.md

 O(n) because we are creating a hashmap and adding potentially every element in nums, and creating a list with every element of that hashmap

 ## Challenges
 This one was pretty challenging for me until I found that I could use a hashmap and how to use the sorted() method.
-I used outside resources, specifically w3schools because I find they have the best explanations and examples, to figure out this solution after spending around 30 minutes of trial and error.
+I used outside resources (specifically w3schools.com because I find they have the best explanations and examples) to figure out this solution after spending around 30 minutes of trial and error.